 7. Use Social Media Sites

 In recent years, more companies are participating in “social recruiting,” or posting job listings and hiring through social media sites.
 On their official Facebook, Twitter, or Instagram accounts, companies may post listings, announcements that they have listings available on job sites, or headhunt individuals through their personal accounts.
 If there is a company that you would like to work for, there is no harm in checking out its official accounts.
 Also, recently there has been an influx of Facebook communities for expats in Japan, so by participating in a group with people from the same country as yourself, you may be able to find information about niche job listings for which you can use your native language.
 The pro for this is being able to easily find information just by accessing the social media site, and another advantage is being able to catch news bulletins instantaneously.

 Now for the cons: there is a disproportionate amount of part-time jobs and irregular employment listings, meaning that there are very few full-time employment options.
 Furthermore, most of the listings won’t have detailed information, so those who are worried about that should check the company’s website as well.
 Finding a job through social media may seem simple, but as both the company and applicant receive little information, it is important to be careful to not create a mismatch.
 However, as most of the active users of social media sites are from younger generations, this method of job hunting is sure to become more and more prominent in the future.

 This article introduced several ways to job hunt in Japan, but you do not need to only go with one.
 Take your job hunting progress and situation into account, and try multiple methods at the same time… or even just one at a time!
-We recommend first getting a grasp on the entire concept of job hunting in Japan by checking out job listing sites, and then building a plan to get that dream job!
+We recommend first getting a grasp on the entire concept of job hunting in Japan by checking out job listing sites and recruitment agency sites, and then building a plan to get that dream job!

 If you want to give feedback on any of our articles, you have an idea that you’d really like to see come to life, or you just have a question on Japan, hit us up on our Facebook!